d4f/backbone-highway/README.md

 }
 ```

-Most importantly, Each declared route becomes a trigger itself so that routes can build on each other.
+**Most importantly :** Each declared route becomes a trigger itself so that routes can build on each other.

 ## Declaring particular routes for logged in/logged out users